jonwillits/intro_to_bcs/CH2/lab2.md

 <br>

 ### 8. Evaluate whether the following arguments are valid or invalid.
-Firstly, identify their logical form, and then use truth- tables to establish their (in)validity.
+Firstly, identify their logical form by writing out each argument as a set of symbolic propositions, and then use truth- tables to establish their (in)validity

 - We now know the situation.
 Harris either either has to beat Trump or she won’t make it to the World Series, and she won’t do the former.
 - Sarah will only pass the discrete mathematics exam if she knows her set theory.
 Fortunately, she does know set theory well, so she will pass the exam.